top of page

 A Systematic Approach

 Screen: This initial step identifies individuals with potential movement issues efficiently.
-The Functional Movement Screen (FMS) is a notable tool developed by Cook for this purpose.
+The Functional Movement Screen (FMS) is a notable tool developed for this purpose.

 Test: A deeper evaluation delves into specific movement patterns, pinpointing root causes of dysfunction and assessing factors like strength, flexibility, and balance.

-Assess: This phase diagnoses and comprehends underlying causes of movement problems found in screening and testing.
+Assess: This assessment (SFMA) diagnoses and comprehends underlying causes of movement problems found in screening and testing.
 It guides individualized interventions and serves as a progress benchmark.

 Hardware vs. Software